fastapi/fastapi/docs/en/docs/tutorial/security/oauth2-jwt.md

 Create a `timedelta` with the expiration time of the token.

-Create a real JWT access token and return it
+Create a real JWT access token and return it.

 === "Python 3.10+"